 The sun is very strong in high altitudes and can leave you with an unexpectedly red face.
 So make sure you come prepared with sunscreen and sunglasses.

 Besides potentially complementing your chic mountain outfit, sunglasses are an essential part of any trip to the snow.
 The (over)exposure of UV rays reflecting from the white surface of the snow can result in a temporarily burned cornea.

 Trust us when we say that looking into the snow while the sun is shining isn’t fun.
 So make sure you bring the strongest pair of sunglasses you can find.
 Your retina will thank you.

-Don’t be deceived by the temperatures in Interlaken and the surrounding areas, even if you decide to visit the Jungfraujoch in spring or later.
-After all, you’re going to be on top of a mountain surrounded by snow.
-So temperatures might still drop below zero any time of the year.
+Don't let the temperatures in Interlaken and the surrounding area fool you.
+Even if you decide to visit the Jungfraujoch in spring or later.
+After all, you are on a mountain top surrounded by snow and glaciers.
+So the temperatures can drop below zero all year round.

-From March to October, you have the opportunity to go on a stunning trek from Jungfraujoch to Mönchsjoch Hut.
-We highly recommend you go on this walk to experience the snow and glaciers from up close.
-Please make sure you don’t leave the trail, though.
-You’re surrounded by glaciers up there, which is potentially dangerous if you step on unsecured ice.
+From March to October you have the possibility to hike the beautiful trail from Jungfraujoch to Mönchsjochhütte.
+We recommend you take this hike to experience the snow and glaciers up close.
+However, make sure you don't leave the trail.
+You are surrounded by glaciers all the time, which can be potentially dangerous if you step on unsecured ice.

-This is also the time to get your camera or phone out and start shooting.
-The vast mountain landscape between the two mountains is the perfect canvas for a breathtaking photo.
+On this great hike is just the right time to unpack your camera or cell phone and take pictures.
+The vast mountain landscape between the two mountains is the perfect backdrop for stunning photos.

 There is plenty to see and do once you are at the Sphinx Observatory.
 So factor in enough time to experience all Jungfraujoch has to offer.